Valdemar Poulsen: Radio development

-Death and legacy

-Poulsen died on 6 August 1942.
+Personal life

+Poulsen married in 1894 to Frederikke Marie Rasmussen.
+She died in 1921.
+In 1923, he married Asta Stoltz Nielsen.
+In his first marriage, he was the father of the geologist Christian Henrik Otto Poulsen.
+Poulsen died on 6 August 1942 in Gentofte.
+He is buried in the local Gentofte Cemetery.

+Honors

 In 1907 he was awarded the Gold Medal of the Royal Danish Society for Science, and in 1909 an honorary Doctor of Philosophy degree from the University of Leipzig.
 He also received the Medal of Merit from the Danish government.
 At his death he was a fellow of the Danish Academy of Sciences, the Danish Academy of Technical Science and the Swedish Institute for Engineering Research.

-A Danish stamp was issued marking the centennial of Poulsen's birth in 1969.
+Legacy

 The Valdemar Poulsen Gold Medal was awarded each year for outstanding research in the field of radio techniques and related fields by the Danish Academy of Technical Sciences.
 The award was presented on 23 November, the anniversary of his birth, and Poulsen himself received the inaugural award in 1939.
 The award was discontinued in 1993.

+Poulsen is one of the men seen on Peder Severin Krøyer's monumental 1904 oil-on-canvas group portrait painting Men of Industry (Frederiksborg Castle).
+A commemorative plaque on the facade of Landemærket 3 in Copenhagen commemorates that Poulsen was born in the building.
+The plaque was installed in 1043.
+A Danish stamp was issued marking the centennial of Poulsen's birth in 1969.

 On 23 November 2018 he was honoured with a Google Doodle for his 149th birthday.